jannis-baum/bachelor-thesis/thesis/chapters/3_3-testing.md

 ### Results

-- indicate her statements (stumpf):
-  - overall perceived as "very user-friendly" and "great annotation tool"
-  - learned the UI quickly and without confusion
+The \glsa{pgx} expert perceived the Annotation Interface as overall "very user-friendly" and a "great annotation tool", and learned the user interface quickly and without apparent confusion.
+They mentioned liking the display of
-  - liked displayed CPIC data ("avoids using two screen i.e. CPIC and anni")
-    - would be cool to include DPWG guidelines as well
-  - question about updating individual CPIC guidelines
-  - Bricks
-    - comparison with Epic's templates and SmartPhrases
-    - should get names/keys, maybe even just numbers (curators will memorize them with time)
-    - need search bar for annotation and Brick editing
-  - in production setting
+\gls{cpic}'s data, explicitly stating this would avoid the discomfort of "having to use two screens" in the curation and research process, i.e. one with the annotation tool and one with the corresponding sources.
+In this context, the expert also expressed it would be useful to additionally include findings from sources other than \gls{cpic}, such as publications of the Dutch
+\Gls{pgx} Working Group.

+On their first contact with \glspl{brick}, the expert quickly made me aware of their perceived similarity between \glsa{brick}s and a system they were already familiar with.
+This system is made by the company Epic and is, for example, used by physicians to create clinical notes based on so called *SmartPhrases*: templates with placeholders for data such as a patient's information that are automatically filled out with respect to the patient they are used for.
+According to the expert, it is likely that a user of the Annotation Interface would already be familiar with Epic's concept of templates.

+Additionally, the expert mentioned they would like having a way of creating names for \glspl{brick} or having an automatic identifying number assigned to them for easier referencing, explaining that someone working with the Annotation Interface will memorize the numbers over time.
+This reference could then be used to efficiently find \glsa{brick}s when creating \glspl{annotation}.

+While working with the interface to edit \glspl{annotation} (as depicted in figure \ref{anni-annotation}), the expert remarked that a search bar should be incorporated where the draggable \glspl{brick} are listed.
+They explained this would to make it easier to find \glsa{brick}s by their content or the name or number introduced above, saying that a search bar would be essential in keeping the work flow efficient once a large number of \glsa{brick}s has been defined.

+During the final part of the video call, the expert and I discussed various features that would be needed if PharMe was to be taken into a real production setting with real users.
+These features include

+- Seeing a log of what \gls{cpic} \glspl{guideline} have changed before updating them and having the option to update only specific guidelines.
-    - revision history (e.g. for when there is a complaint about data from a specific day)
+- Keeping a revision history of all data that is presented to users.
+The expert emphasized the need for this by explaining the scenario of receiving a complaint about data of a specific day.
-    - staging
+- Implementing staging and reviewing phases into the administration of
-    - reviewing changes, have to be approved by other curator(s) before upload
-    - summary pages, i.e. "This is what it'll look like in the app"
+  \glspl{annotation}.
+This would allow for staged data to be reviewed by other curators before making it onto the live application where users can access it.
+- Providing curators with a summary page of all data that will be presented to users.

+Concluding our discussion, the expert emphasized the Annotation Interface's value to the curation and research process of a service like PharMe, emphasizing on its efficiency and support of multiple languages, and strongly encouraged its further development.